jhaaaa/alix-and-bo/.github/ISSUE_TEMPLATE/feedback-.md

 ---

 Thank you for providing feedback about the Alix and Bodhi proposal.
-Please follow the [community code of conduct](https://github.com/jhaaaa/alix-and-bodhi/blob/main/CODE_OF_CONDUCT.md) when providing feedback.

-### What is your feedback?

 Please make your feedback specific, actionable, and constructive.

+What is your feedback?